-Having discussed the access with Transport Planning I can confirm the access geometry is satisfactory and meets the terms of this condition.
+Transport Planning have confirmed that the access geometry is satisfactory and meets the terms of this condition.

-4. Within 2 months of the date of this planning consent the access shall be provided with a bitumenously bound surface and maintained as so to the satisfaction of the Planning Authority
+4. Within 2 months of the date of this planning consent the access shall be provided with a bitumenously bound surface and maintained as so to the satisfaction of the Planning Authority.

-This condition has been partially implemented, the access has not been bitumenously bound.
+This condition has been partially implemented as the access has not been bitumenously bound.
 Under s124 (3) of the Town and Country Planning (Scotland) Act 1997 relative to time limits for enforcement, the Planning Autority has 10 years from the date of the breach to pursue this matter.
-We will review the position relative to this condition over time to assess the surface currently on site to ensure it has no impact on the public road network.
-This has not been the subject of any complaints to date but clearly will be required ot be discharged.
+The access to date has not had an impact on the public road network and has not been the subject of any complaints.
+However, as the condition requires ongoing maintenance then it lies with the Planning Authority to require future works to be done where required.